kalekundert/bind_dna/notebook/20190603_express_zif286_in_vitro/express_zif286_in_vitro.rst

   yields.
 There's no reason to not get it right.

-- The question of which RBS to use is actually something I might want to explore further, see :expt:`optimize_rbs`.
+- The question of which RBS to use is actually something I might want to explore further, see :expt:`20190614_optimize_rbs`.
 For now, I'm using the primers recommended by NEB to add the promoter and RBS by PCR, to confirm that I can get expression in this manner.

 2019/06/20
 ==========
 .. protocol:: 20190620_pcr.txt

+   - Primers:

+      - Forward: T7_ZIF_FOR
+      - Reverse: ORI_TM62_REV

    - I used the annealing temperatures from the previous optimization runs (even though these primers are slightly different):